amcfague/linesman/docs/index.rst

 Linesman Documentation
 ======================

-This is the central hub for _all_ Linesman documentation.
-It includes instructions on how to get your environment setup, and how to monitor usage.
+This is the central hub for *all* Linesman documentation.
+It covers:

+    - instructions on how to setup middleware
+    - how to view the on-the-fly graphs and statistics

-Things it does NOT cover are:
+Things it *does NOT cover* are:

     - interpreting profiling data
     - memory leaks